Magnetic Field - Definition, Formula, Diagram, Properties, FAQs

 Also read -

-Magnetic field lines are fictitious lines that encircle a magnet.
+Magnetic field lines are imaginary lines that encircle a magnet.
 The density of a field's line indicates its magnitude.
-The magnetic field is strongest around the South and North Poles of a magnet and weakens as it goes away from the poles.
+The magnetic field is strongest around the Poles of a magnet and weakens as it goes away from the poles.

 A simple experiment can help to clarify the concept of magnetic field lines.
 Fix a sheet of white paper to a table and centre it with a bar magnet.
 Iron filings should be sprinkled around the magnet.
 Tap the table gently.
 It can be seen that the iron filings align in a certain pattern that represents the magnet's field.
 When these patterns are well examined, it is possible to see that iron filings collect around the poles, but the concentration is lower in the region away from the poles.

-Magnetic field strength, also known as magnetic intensity or magnetic field intensity, is the portion of a material's magnetic field that is caused by an external current and is not intrinsic to the material itself.
+Magnetic field strength, also known as magnetic intensity is the portion of a material's magnetic field that is caused by an external current and is not intrinsic to the material itself.
 It is denoted by the vector H and is measured in amperes per metre.

-A magnetic field can be produced not just by a magnet, but also by a moving charge or electric currents.
+A magnetic field can be produced not just by a magnet, but also by a moving charge or electric current.
 We are all aware that matter is made up of small bits known as atoms.
 An atom's nucleus is made up of protons and neutrons, with electrons orbiting around it.
 The magnetic field is created by the spinning and circling of protons and neutrons or the nucleus of an atom.
 The magnetic field's direction is determined by the orbit and spin directions.
-The magnetic field is represented mathematically by the letter 'B.' Tesla is the name of its unit (T).

 1. Magnetic field lines never cross each other.